bakarySeydouDiaby/2_git_scrapping_json_from_JSONPlacehoslder/README.md

 We need to grap users json file from JSONPlaceholder REST API with git scrapping tool made by @Simon Willison

 We create yaml file in which we define cron job to :
 - fetch the data from given url with curl command
 - commit and push it

+My custom yml file is in : 2_git_scrapping_json_from_JSONPlacehoslder/.github/workflows/scrapping.yml

 Afterward, use github actions button to schedule the job